UK Visas FAQS - Nacel English School London

 • Passport (we need your passport to issue you an accurate visa letter): with a blank page for your visa

-3) Once we have received the above documents we will need to evaluate them and then arrange a Skype interview in order to ensure the course of your choice is suitable for your needs.
+3) For Student Visas, once we have received the above documents we will need to evaluate them and then arrange a Skype interview in order to ensure the course of your choice is suitable for your needs.

 4) We will send you an invoice and then you will be required to pay your programme fees.
 You must pay all your fees in advance.
 We cannot issue any visa-supporting documentation until you have done this.